foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 **Required Equipment**: IoT device and workstation to flash the device.

-If you're using `96Boards Nitrogen`_, build and flash the demonstration application for this system::
+If you're using `BLE Nano 2`_, build and flash the demonstration application for this system::

-  ./zmp build -b 96b_nitrogen zephyr-fota-samples/dm-lwm2m
+  ./zmp build -b nrf52_blenano2 zephyr-fota-samples/dm-lwm2m
-  ./zmp flash -b 96b_nitrogen zephyr-fota-samples/dm-lwm2m
+  ./zmp flash -b nrf52_blenano2 zephyr-fota-samples/dm-lwm2m

 .. include:: pyocd.include

-If you don't have a Nitrogen, information for other boards is provided on a best-effort basis in :ref:`dm-lwm2m-devices`.
+If you don't have a BLE Nano 2, information for other boards is provided on a best-effort basis in :ref:`dm-lwm2m-devices`.

 Use the System